Department of Economics

 A committee of Economics Department faculty members selects students for departmental honors.
 The diplomas of students who achieve departmental honors will note that fact.

-The College Honors Program, designed for the superior student with unusual initiative and intellectual curiosity, provides an opportunity to pursue two-semesters (six credit) of independent research under the direction of a faculty sponsor.
+The College Honors Program, designed for superior students with unusual initiative and intellectual curiosity, provides an opportunity to pursue two-semesters (six credits) of independent research under the direction of a faculty sponsor.
+Students may pursue a thesis or creative project.

 UVM's Honors College brings together outstanding students in a residential learning community.